AntennaPod/AntennaPod/README.md

 ## Feedback
-You can use the [AntennaPod Google Group](https://groups.google.com/forum/#!forum/antennapod) for discussions about the app.
+You can use the [AntennaPod Forum](https://forum.antennapod.org/) for discussions about the app or just podcasting in general.

 Bug reports and feature requests can be submitted [here](https://github.com/AntennaPod/AntennaPod/issues) (please read the [instructions](https://github.com/AntennaPod/AntennaPod/blob/master/CONTRIBUTING.md) on how to report a bug and how to submit a feature request first!).